Reviews & Experiences

 When people seek a specialist opinion, a second opinion, or treatment for a joint problem, they are rarely choosing on credentials alone.

 That is why patient experience matters.
-Because for many people, the most important part of the journey is not only what treatment is offered — but whether the decision feels:
+Because for many people, the most important part of the journey is not only what treatment is offered — but whether the decision feels clear, thoughtful, honest, and properly individual.

 That is often what patients remember most.